DocFoxHound/Beowulf/docs/CHATGPT-ARCHITECTURE.md

 ### **Implementation Notes**

 - The intent classifier first runs fast keyword heuristics, then confirms the result with a lightweight GPT model (`CHATGPT_INTENT_MODEL`, default `gpt-4o-mini`) that returns a JSON intent payload.
+The only decision it makes now is "is this Star Citizen/game data, banter, admin, etc."—dataset routing is deferred to the Entity Resolver stage.
 - Orchestrator stage timing logs (`[ChatGPT][Perf] ...`) surface how long intent, context, persona, and memory stages take, helping debug any >5s latency.
 - Cache readiness helpers automatically hydrate leaderboard, market (UEX), player stats, and hit caches on-demand so context building rarely blocks on cold data.